kristian-dobes/pv179-MusicoStore/README.md

 |Member          | Petr Balnar      |

 ## Running the project
 Developed and tested using [Visual Studio 22](https://visualstudio.microsoft.com/).
+Before running the project, update the database using `Update-Database mig-1 -Project DAL.SQLite.Migrations` (or use the latest migration in DAL.SQLite.Migrations.Migrations).
 To run the project simply clone the repositary, set `WebAPI` as your 'Startup Project' in Visual Studio and run.

 Alternatively you can build the project using comand `dotnet build MusicoStoreT4.sln`.
 Then run the exe program in WebAPI/bin/{Debug or Release}/WebAPI.exe